 - 5. If assigned duties other than instructing (counselor or librarian), the employee will work for forty (40) hours in performing the usual and customary professional responsibilities of the position.
 It is anticipated that the employee will reserve some time for preparation and other related duties.
 The College and the Union recognize that mutually planned activities such as career fairs extend beyond the normal work week.
-When such activities result in an extended work week, adjustment in the employee's work schedule may be mutually determined. - 6.
-It is recognized that the library must be staffed during evenings and weekends.
+When such activities result in an extended work week, adjustment in the employee's work schedule may be mutually determined. - It is recognized that the library must be staffed during evenings and weekends.
 Library faculty will not be required to work split shifts and will receive two consecutive days off weekly; different arrangements must be mutually agreed to between faculty and supervisor. - 7.
 Non-Instructional Days are those workdays for classroom staff in which work may be performed either on or off-site during days not scheduled for instruction, provided faculty are available to communicate with college staff and students as needed.
-In order to ensure effective operations of the College, management may convene meetings that faculty will be required in order to address College priorities.
-Work performed may include but not be limited to the following: - a.
-Faculty In-service - b.
+In order to ensure effective operations of the College, management may convene meetings that faculty will be required in order to address College priorities (excluding days designated for grading).
+Work performed may include but not be limited to the following: - Faculty In-service - b.
 All Campus and/or Strategic planning meetings - c.
 Student Advising days (one per quarter)

 - d.
 Professional Development as provided by RTC - e.
 Curriculum and Program Development - f.
-Prep, Planning, Grading, Student Records and Reporting - g.
+Prep, Planning, Grading, Student Records and Reporting (days designated for grading only; will have no meetings) - g.
 Meetings and workshops - h.
-Participation on committees (tenure, college council and shared governance, department and program related) - Participation in college and program promotion and/or student recruitment and retention activities - j.
+Participation on committees (tenure, college council and shared governance, department and program related) - i.
+Participation in college and program promotion and/or student recruitment and retention - j.
 Course, lab, shop, preparation, safety and maintenance activities - k.
 Business, industry, community networking